Fort Myers Personal Injury Attorney

 FAQ’s Fort Myers Personal Injury

 An injury can be life-threatening and can change your life completely.
 It can even cause trauma and emotional stress.
 The vast medical expenses might drain your savings.
 It can even affect your current job as well.
-Regardless of the seriousness of your injuries, you deserve compensation.

 The ultimate amount of any damage award will depend on several factors, including type and severity of damages, pain and suffering, property damage costs; future rehabilitation needs, future medical costs, impact on daily life activities; and comparative fault.